cchen97/info441finalproject/README.md

-# info441finalproject
+# Petinder

-Petinder is a social search mobile app that allows pet owners to like or dislike other pets, and allows pet owners to chat if both parties liked each other’s pet in the app.
+Petinder is a social search web application that allows pet owners to like or dislike other pets, and allows pet owners to chat if both parties liked each other’s pet in the application.
 The app will be used as a pet dating site.

 ## Why
 These days, most apps are marketed as “Tinder for ____”: there’s a Tinder for jobs, a Tinder for Jews, and a Tinder for people who are literally two feet away from each other.
 But there is no Tinder for cats and dogs in the market just yet.
 The current practices for finding a mate for pets are usually through asking neighbors or friends if they own, or have seen a dog of the same breed that wants to mate.
-There are also some, but not very popular, websites like thedogmates.com which claims to offer a wide choice of available mates, finding mates for pets and especially pets that are not dogs by using mobile phones has not yet been developed.
+There are also some, but not very popular, websites like thedogmates.com which claims to offer a wide choice of available mates.
+Finding mates for pets, especially pets that are not dogs, by using the style of Tinder has not yet been developed.
 Our goal is to create a way for pet owners to find mates for their dogs to breed with as well as also to build a legitimate social network for animals and their humans.
-Our small web application would be perfect for pet owners who want an easy, fun, and serious way to find, not just a mate, but the perfect mate for their loving companion animals.
+Our small web application would be perfect for pet owners who want an easy, fun, yet serious way to find, not just a mate, but the perfect mate for their loving companion animals.

 ## What
 Our model is of something similar to Tinder but tailored to pets and pet owners.
 Users are able to profile for their pet that features photos, videos, and their pet’s “habits”.
 The application will then provide them with pictures of pets who are the same breed.
-The users could read more information about the pet, and those interested can then swipe right.
+The users could read more information about the pet, and those interested can then like it.
 Once a match has happened, the two pet owners could chat with each other more in-depth about their pets or even set up a date.

 ## Architecture
 ![architecture](architecture.jpeg)

 ## User Stories
 Priority | User | Description
 --- | --- | ---